ZGZOO/how-long-did-i-work/README.md

 ### Purpose:

-- Instantly parse plain text into structured timesheet data.
+- Instantly parse plain text into structured timesheet data
-- Enable freelancers to easily log and bill the hours worked.
+- Enable freelancers to easily log and bill the hours worked
-- Create a smoother and more efficient workflow.
+- Create a smoother and more efficient workflow

 ### Tools used: